BeanedTaco/vision-tools/README.md

 Store the repos in the workspace.

-Take the scripts from [scripts](scripts) and put them in the main Vision repo folder.
+Take the scripts from the [scripts](scripts) folder and move them to the main Vision repo folder.

 If you haven't already, grab Node.js at its [website](https://nodejs.org).
 Then, install the dependencies with ``npm install``.